Endocrine therapy resistance in breast cancer: Hormonal status in breast cancer

-Mechanism of Estrogen Receptor Action
+Mechanism of estrogen receptor action

 75% of breast cancers are ER+.
 ER is a transcription factor containing a DNA-binding domain which allows binding DNA at specific sequences called estrogen response elements (EREs), defined as 5’-GGTCAnnnTGACC-3’, where "n" refers to any nucleotide.
 The N-terminal of the ER holds the activation function 1 (AF1) domain; the AF2 domain of the ER is contained within the ligand binding domain.
 The AF2 domain contains binding sites for coactivators.

 Estrogen is a steroid hormone and can cross the cell membrane freely.
 It can then bind to an ER, which is located in the cytoplasm of the cell.
 Upon binding, the ligand-receptor complex dimerizes with another, and this homodimer moves into the nucleus.
 Binding of an estrogen ligand exposes a site on the AF2 domain for coactivators to attach to the ER.
 By recruiting coactivators and transcription factors, transcription of downstream genes, referred to as estrogen responsive genes, is initiated.
 These genes are of diverse function, but may potentiate aberrant cell survival and proliferation, contributing to tumorigenesis and cancer progression.
 For example, the ER can promote transcription of cyclin D1, an important regulator of the cell cycle.
 By interfering with the expression of this regulator, estrogen and estrogen receptor signaling can disrupt the cell cycle.

 Endocrine therapies interrupt this pathway, blocking the binding of the receptor to the response element and subsequent transcription of these estrogen-responsive genes.
 ER+/PR+ cancers have been found to show better results with administration of SERMs than ER+/PR- cancers.
 This trend has been found with AI therapy also, albeit in fewer studies.
 The biological basis of this remains unknown.

-Endocrine Therapy Overview
+Endocrine therapy overview

 Estrogen

 Estrogens are responsible for the regulation of the female reproductive system and development of secondary sexual characteristics.

 17β-Estradiol is the biologically active form of the sex hormone known as estrogen.
 It is secreted by granulose cells of the ovarian follicle and the corpus luteum, and is the primary form of circulating form of estrogen.

-Other forms of endogenous estrogen exist, such as estrone, estriol and estretrol.
-Estretrol and estriol are primarily found in the body during pregnancy, and estrone is present during the menopause.
+Other forms of endogenous estrogen exist, such as estrone, estriol and estetrol.
+Estetrol and estriol are primarily found in the body during pregnancy, and estrone is present during the menopause.

 All of the forms of estrogen found in the human body are able to bind to estrogen receptors (ER) present on cells.
 This initiates transcription in these cells, resulting in control of gene expression.

 Treatment strategies that work by blocking the effect of estrogen on breast cancer are referred to as endocrine (or hormone) therapies.
 These can target hormone regulation in two distinct ways.